-3 essential steps to kickstart Digital Transformation
+Three essential steps to kickstart Digital Transformation

-There are several models available, for example, Dave Chaffey recommends the Carnegie Mellon Capability Maturity model (CMM) in his post 'Using capability maturity models to review effectiveness and set targets for Digital Transformation' Interestingly he describes the early internet age which is less than twenty years ago, when many companies had claimed their domain name yet the website was 'under construction'.
-At that time many CEOs I was working with could not see why they needed a website when they had fantastic brochures, sales teams on the road and great PR contacts!
+There are several models available, for example, Dave Chaffey recommends the Carnegie Mellon Capability Maturity Model (CMM) in his post 'Using capability maturity models to review effectiveness and set targets for Digital Transformation'.
+Interestingly, he describes the early internet age which is less than twenty years ago, when many companies had claimed their domain name yet the website was 'under construction'.
+At that time many CEOs I was working with could not see why they needed a website when they had fantastic brochures, sales teams on the road, and great PR contacts!

-Today, if a business doesn't have a good quality, branded website you assume something is wrong.
-It's suspicious not quaint.
+Today, if a business doesn't have a good quality, branded website, you assume something is wrong.
+It's suspicious, not quaint.
 Your online presence is part of your authenticity, it is inconceivable to imagine a Fortune 500 or FTSE100 company without at least one website.
-In the same vein, in five years' time we may consider companies without a digital strategy, or an integrated marketing strategy to be in the same time warp.
+In the same vein, in five years' time, we may consider companies without a digital strategy, or an integrated marketing strategy to be in the same time warp.

+Step 1.
 Gain evidence before you get started with digital transformation

 Before starting on a new journey, it's essential to gain some evidence.
-It's unlikely you'd plan a holiday without first checking weather reports, currency details, travel times and hotel reviews.
-Yet in business we frequently start on a project without evidence.
+It's unlikely you'd plan a holiday without first checking weather reports, currency details, travel times, and hotel reviews.
+Yet in business, we frequently start on a project without evidence.

 - What are your digital strengths and weaknesses?
 Use the TOWs matrix to make this more useful.

-And what do your customers want?
-Customers often find the path to the new product offer way before organisations do.
+When auditing your digital marketing strategy, don't forget to ask yourself, what do your customers want?
+Customers often find the path to the new product offer way before organizations do.
 Taking holidays as an example, consumers can spend hours, days and weeks to identify their ideal holiday (how long did it take you to plan your holiday this year?).